lightstep/cloud-native-observability/09 - organizational-concerns.md

 variety of disparate teams and dictate terms.
 Centralized teams can ensure that tooling and processes exist to give service owners easy integration into the observability stack, guarantees around data quality, dashboards and SLOs to plug into, and overall visibility into the greater system.
+In an existing organization, the observability team can perform the crucial act of creating uniform metadata mapping and standardization, as they will have the necessary visibility into everyone else's systems.
+Additionally, this standards-making activity is a natural starting point for them to discover pain points being experienced by the organization, informing what their next project(s) should be.

 In some organizations, this might be in the office of a CIO or CTO -- in others, a cloud center of excellence.
 Regardless of where it sits, there is a lot of